 Each Fund is a feeder fund in a master/feeder structure.
 In this structure, a feeder fund invests substantially all of its assets in a master portfolio of Wells Fargo Master Trust whose investment objective and strategies are consistent with the feeder fund's investment objective and strategies.
 Through this structure, a feeder fund can enhance its investment opportunities and reduce its expenses by sharing the costs and benefits of a larger pool of assets.
 Master portfolios offer their shares to feeder funds, funds-of-funds and other master portfolios rather than directly to the public.
 Certain administrative and other fees and expenses are charged to both the feeder fund and the master portfolio.
-The services provided and fees charged to a feeder fund are in addition to and not duplicative of the services provided and fees charged to the master portfolio.
+The services provided and fees charged to the master portfolio.